2021 Hematology and Oncology Best Practices On-Demand (9-Days)

 - Daily Board Review Sessions- Allows attendees to gauge their knowledge base and become familiar with board-type questions

-- 1-year access to high quality video presentations featuring the nation's leading clinician-educators (streaming media)
+- Access to high quality video presentations featuring the nation's leading clinician-educators (streaming media).
+You will have access to this course until Saturday, December 31, 2022

 - All content can be conveniently accessed from any computer, mobile device, or smartphone